malworthy/smoke/README.md

 - run(path)

 String Functions
-- ascii(string) // gets the ascii value of the first character of a string
+- string.ascii(string) // gets the ascii value of the first character of a string
-- upper(string) // converts a string to upper case
+- string.upper(string) // converts a string to upper case
-- split(str, delim) // split a string on delimeter.  a returns list
+- string.split(str, delim) // split a string on delimeter.  a returns list
-- splitlines(str) // split a string on newline.  a returns list
+- string.splitlines(str) // split a string on newline.  a returns list
+- string.char(num) // converts an ascii value into a 1 character string

 File IO
 - readlines(path) // reads a text file and returns a list of all the lines in file